philips-software/spdx-builder/README.md

 add the network location of the License Scanner service by adding the command line parameter `--scanner <scanner_url>`.

+### Integration with BOM-bar service
+SPDX-builder can upload the spdx-builder output immediately to the [BOM-bar service](https://github.com/philips-software/bom-bar) by adding the command line parameter `--upload <BOMbar_url>`.

 ### Skipping directories for analysis by ORT
 To speed up ORT Analyzer, a repository configuration file can be added to the scanned project.
 By excluding paths via [GLOB patterns](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob)